 Students may earn 1/2 credit (.5) per semester as a student aide.
 A maximum of one credit may be recorded on the transcripts.
+Freshmen may NOT earn credit as aides.
 Duties will vary.
+Student aides are placed by staff request.